 Note: If you notice above, install protractor command has automatically installed Webdriver-Manager along with Protractor.

-Once Installation is complete, verify installation using command protractor ––version.
+Once Installation is complete, verify the installation using command protractor ––version.
 This command outputs the current version of protractor if it is installed correctly in your machine.

 Note: There is double hyphen without any space before version.
 A single hyphen may not result in the expected output.